-In 2017, district heating deliveries totalled 5.5 TWh, an increase of 4.4 percent since the record year 2016.
+In 2019, district heating deliveries totalled 5.9 TWh, an increase of 2 percent since the record year 2018.
 This is equivalent to about one tenth of the total need for energy to heat buildings and water in Norway.
-District heating has a total installed effect of 3 600 MW.
+District heating has a total installed effect of around 3 600 MW.

 District heating is most widely used in Norway’s largest towns.
 In 2017, consumption of district heating in Oslo totalled 1.7 TWh

 District heating can be produced using many different types of fuel.
-In 2017, about 50 % of district heating was produced from waste and about 20 % from bioenergy.
-The use of bioenergy has increased over the last ten years, while the use of fossil fuels has decreased.
-Oil and gas accounted for about 5 percent of the production of district heating.
+In 2019, about 50 % of district heating was produced from waste.
+The share of bioenergy in the production of district heating has increased in the last ten years, at the same time as the use of fossil fuels has decreased.
+In 2019, fossil gas and diesel and heating oils accounted for 4.3 % of district heating production.

 About two-thirds of district heating production is used in buildings in the service sector, such as hospitals, buildings used for cultural and research activities, and office buildings.
 District heating is also used in blocks of flats and in the manufacturing sector.

 District heating is a useful supplement to electricity.
 District heating can replace electricity consumption for heating purposes in winter and thus limit the need for investment in the power supply system.
 District heating systems can use electricity as an energy source when prices are low and other energy carriers when electricity prices are high.
 In Oslo, district heating can meet 25 % of peak energy demand.

 In 2017, Norway produced 128 billion standard cubic metres (Sm3) of natural gas from the Norwegian continental shelf.
 About 95 % of this was exported through the North gas pipeline network to the UK and continental Europe.

 Gas is delivered to five onshore facilities in Norway: Melkøya, Tjeldbergodden, Nyhamna, Kollsnes and Kårstø.
 Gas delivered to these facilities is available for use in Norway.
 One large consumer is Tjeldbergodden, which has a methanol plant using natural gas as feedstock.